geraldyong/OpenAI_Synthetic/README.md

 # OpenAI_Synthetic

 This repository contains a Python script that will read a prompt from a text file and send it to OpenAI.
+The code is adapted from one of OpenAI's examples: https://platform.openai.com/examples/default-spreadsheet-gen

 ## Prerequisies